-The Mission at Kern County is the community’s largest providers of emergency shelter services.
-We provide comprehensive care for me experiencing homelessness.
-We serve three meals every day, offer a safe place to sleep, and provide access hygienic services including showers and medical care.
+The Mission at Kern County is the community’s largest provider of emergency shelter services.
+Providing comprehensive care to those experiencing homelessness.
+We serve three meals every day, offer a safe place to sleep, and provide access to hygienic services including showers and medical care.

 After graduation, men and women can apply to our “after care living program.”
 During a 6-9 month period, graduates continue to live at the Mission as they seek permanent employment, save money, look for affordable house and continue their education or vocational training.

 The Mission at Kern County’s residential Christian Life Discipleship Program is an intense, in-depth, 18-month plan designed to help men and women experience completes transformation.
 Helping rebuild lives on a solid biblical foundation, and lasting solutions.